Beau Coffron is the king of the lunch box. Known as the LunchBox Dad, Beau creates lunches that look more like a work of food art than a sandwich.

 On the other days of the week we will give them a choice and get them involved because that helps them know they have chosen a healthy option.
 Then when they get older and are making their own lunches they will choose the healthy option.

-Q. One thing parents always complain about is when we spend time making a wonderful healthy and balanced lunch and they take two bites!
+Q. One thing parents always complain about is when we spend time making a wonderfully healthy and balanced lunch and they take two bites!
 Have any of your creations ever come home?

 A lot of times they will eat it because it’s presented in a fun way.
 My daughter will tell you she has tried things that she would never have tried otherwise because it was presented in a fun way.